How to Photograph Havasupai Falls: Gear, Tips, and Advice

 Batteries

-• You’ll want to bring two to three batteries
+• You’ll want to bring two to three camera batteries

 • Only buy camera batteries from your camera manufacturer — off-brand batteries can malfunction or damage your camera